This page updated February 26, 2015.

 Students may not get duplicate credit for equivalent courses.
 The UCSD General Catalog should be consulted for equivalency information and any restrictions placed on the courses.
 Additional restrictions are noted below.
 Any deviation from this list must be petitioned.

-The following is a list of upper division courses from other disciplines that can be counted as Non-CSE Technical Electives.* For CSE Technical Electives, refer to the information provided about Elective Clusters.
+The following is a list of upper division courses from other disciplines that can be counted as Non-CSE Technical Electives.
+Please refer to your appropriate Degree Program for max Technical Elective credit.
+For CSE Electives, refer to the information provided about CSE Electives.

 Computer Science and Engineering

 All CSE courses not taken to meet core requirements may be used for technical elective credit for Bachelors Art/Bachelors Science in Computer Science and Bachelors Science in Computer Engineering programs.